- Project name: Ink Protocol

 - It is less than 2 weeks before presale begins and the future roadmap of the project is not released yet.
 We cannot analyze the soundness of the roadmap and level of planning of the team in executing its vision.

-Overall, we like the flipping potential but are neutral about the long-term potential for this ICO.
-Our thoughts on buying the tokens for flipping and investing for the long term are as follows:
+Overall, we like the short-term potential but are neutral about the long-term potential for this ICO.
+Our thoughts of the tokens for short term and long term are as follows:

 Good.
 With a hard cap of $15 million ($3.5 million already sold), solid team and high market awareness, we believe the project can be sold out with unmet demand.